Expensify/App/contributingGuides/TYPESCRIPT_STYLE.md

 ### Parameter and return types

-For function parameter types, depending on the clarity of the function use inferred types.
+For function parameter types, depending on the clarity of the function, use inferred types.
 Provide explicit typing when it enhances code readability.

 ```tsx
 // Bad